umasstr/GS-Preprocess/README.md

 		Max Memory: 12854 MB
 		Average Memory: 2524.71 MB
 ## Post GS-Preprocess Notes
-### guideRNA fasta
-Bioconductor GUIDEseq accepts a standard 20bp gRNA sequence in the fasta format.
-1. Open any text editor
-2. Enter in your gRNA name and sequence
-3. Save this 2-line text file with a **.fa extension**

-		>gRNA_or_gene_name
-		GAGTCCGAGCAGAAGAAGAA
 ### Merging BAMs
 Certain situations will require user to merge BAM files:
 1. A sequencer with multiple lanes (NEXTseq e.g.) will generate 4 fastq.gz files per sample labeled L001-L004.